ROTH Capital slashes price target on Corbus Pharmaceuticals Holdings Inc. [CRBP] – find out why.

-Corbus Pharmaceuticals Holdings Inc. [NASDAQ: CRBP] loss -2.48% on the last trading session, reaching $1.97 price per share at the time.
+Corbus Pharmaceuticals Holdings Inc. [NASDAQ: CRBP] jumped around 0.4 points on Monday, while shares priced at $2.23 at the close of the session, up 21.86%.
 The company report on January 20, 2021 that Corbus Pharmaceuticals Announces Presentations at the New York Academy of Sciences Webinar on Targeting the Endocannabinoid System to Treat Human Diseases.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.